Mutestock/cphsoft/dbd/uge05/assignment/README.md

 <br><br>

 Create an SQL-script with sample data for your tables.
-You should haveatleasttwo vetenarians, twenty pets of various kinds including some that areneither cats nor dogs, and ten caretakers some with common pets.
+You should have at least two vetenarians, twenty pets of various kinds including some that areneither cats nor dogs, and ten caretakers some with common pets.
 Also this script should be reentrant:

 The database itself is created during the docker container's setup See ./docker-compose.yml

 The script for populating the database has been substituted with a function which calls the entities' create functions.
+This function is called when the program is started.

 <br><br>